 Run time

-Configure when the automation rule performs the action: immediately or at a certain time.
+Set when the rule runs: immediately or at a specific time.

-Before: The automation rule runs some time before an event.
-For example, send a reminder email a day before payment is due.
+Example: send a reminder one day before payment is due.

 In the Time field, select the option you need.

-You can set the automation rule to run only during business hours.
-This helps employees not miss important events and notifications.
+You can also limit rules to business hours.
+This helps ensure employees don’t miss important events.

 .
-The automation rule will only run during the business hours set in Bitrix24.
-It considers weekends, holidays, and company working hours.
+The rule runs only during company business hours.
+It accounts for weekends, holidays, and working schedules.

 Business hours

 .
-The automation rule will not run if the employee hasn't started their working day, is on vacation, or is on a break.
+The rule does not run if the assigned employee has not started their workday, is on vacation, or is on a break.

 Automation rules: "Respect the responsible person working hours" option